mumid/mumid.github.io/_posts/2019-06-20-PowerBI Project Portfolio.md

 ## Product Data Analysis
+The report starts with the date and flag slicers at the top.
+Then the total sales are measured against different variables related to products.
+Visualization templates such as area, donut, pie charts, tables are used in this report.

 <iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiMTgyMzVlNTctNGMxNS00YzRkLTg1ZmEtYzk1MDdkYWI5ODIxIiwidCI6IjJiYWMzNWU3LThlNWMtNDUyNi04OTgxLTg5MjA2YmM0ZDg5MSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>

 ## Manufacturer Market and KPI Analysis
+The first reporting page is designed to display market share of leading company,% of growth by manufacturer along with a slicer to select date.
+Revenue is measured against country using map, year-manufacturer using line chart and against category-segment-year using play axis (imported from marketplace).

+The second page has the measures displayed with bar chart, matrix table, KPI gauge.
+It also has a bookmark created at top right hand corner.
+By clicking the down arrow next to "manufacturers" will open the slicer bar to select company logo's.

 <iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiOTllMmEwNjctYWFkMi00NGQyLTgwMTItM2YxYjNhM2IzZTkwIiwidCI6IjJiYWMzNWU3LThlNWMtNDUyNi04OTgxLTg5MjA2YmM0ZDg5MSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>

 ## Domino's Pizza Sales Report
+The sales amount is displayed against states, salse manager, pizza types and days using shape map, bar, donut charts.
+Total sale and states are also presented at the top section as card and slicers respectively.

 <iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiYjUyZjE4YmYtOWI1MC00NTVjLWFkNmYtNjdjMDFlZWM0MGYxIiwidCI6IjJiYWMzNWU3LThlNWMtNDUyNi04OTgxLTg5MjA2YmM0ZDg5MSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>

 ## US 2017 Disaster Analysis Report
+The second page contains the summary, losses and deaths report against the states.
+The total and avg amounts, quantities are displayed as card on left hand side for both the report page.
+The disaster types (images) are displayed at the top using chiclet slicer importing from marketplace.
+The first page of report shows the disasters against the states using shape map.

 <iframe width="800" height="600" src="https://app.powerbi.com/view?r=eyJrIjoiMDNhYTkyODMtN2VmMy00YTA0LWIwM2QtODZjZWEwMjMzNDU2IiwidCI6IjJiYWMzNWU3LThlNWMtNDUyNi04OTgxLTg5MjA2YmM0ZDg5MSIsImMiOjN9" frameborder="0" allowFullScreen="true"></iframe>